How to add a DMARC record in cPanel Zone Editor

 1. Wait for propagation, which can take from a few minutes up to 24-48 hours.

-2. Go back to Zone Editor and confirm the _dmarc TXT record shows the value you entered.
+2. Go back to Zone Editor and confirm the _dmarc TXT record shows the value you saved.

 3. Use an online DMARC lookup tool, or run nslookup -type=TXT _dmarc.yourdomain.com from your own computer, to confirm the value is published.